-If you’re a fan of slot machines, as I’m sure most of my readers are, you might want to know which games constitute the most popular slots in the world.
+If you’re a fan of slot machines, as I’m sure most of my readers are, you might want to know which games constitute the most popular slots in the world as of 2023.

 But I can draw some conclusions about which are the most popular slots based on projected search volume from various web marketing tools.